myrmidon1608/Xcite-GameChangerInteractive/README.md

 # TRPG Project
 ## Overview
 The purpose of this project is to show how you develop.
-Do not focus on being feature complete, but on well structured and robust code execution and data manipulation.
+Do not focus on being feature complete, but on well-structured and robust code execution and data manipulation.

-Acceptible frameworks that can be used for this project
+Acceptable frameworks that can be used for this project
 - Pure HTML/CSS/JS (No framework)
 - Angular
 - Mithril